 *** All of the secrets we have found to making the splashiest wedding reception introductions ->

 1) THE RIGHT MUSIC Choosing the right introduction music is huge.
 Great song choices are the best way to heighten the introduction moment and thrill your reception guests, pumping your wedding party full of excitement which they can then burn off with glorious dance moves.
-The right introduction music can also help set the tone for the rest of the reception.
-Letting this moment be filled with your favourites and memories is a fantastic way to stoke memories of great times spent with your family and friends.
-Be as bold as you would like to be here.
-Your favourites may be motown, classic rock, new house or old-school, so long as they get you excited feel free to include them all.
-Dig through your old favourite playlists and include only the songs that will give your reception something to smile about.
+The BEST happens when you boldly choose songs that are YOUR favourites.
+Dig through your old favourite songs and playlists to include only the songs that will give your guests something to smile about.